adundunn/WebDevBootcamp/README.md

 # WebDevBootcamp
-Repository for all the files used in the Web Developer Bootcamp Course with Colt Steele on Udemy
+Repository for all the files used in final production application 'YelpCamp' from the Web Developer Bootcamp Course with Colt Steele on Udemy.